Keyboard shortcuts

 In evaluation form, the same polynomial can be written via Lagrange interpolation: $$P(z) = \sum_{i=0}^{n-1} P(\omega^i) \cdot L_i(z) = \langle \vec{P}, \vec{L}(z) \rangle$$

 Either way, polynomial evaluation is an inner product.
-This observation is surprisingly powerful: it means that committing to a polynomial (in either form) reduces to committing to a vector, and proving an evaluation reduces to proving an inner product claim.
-We’ll exploit this connection extensively in Chapter 9.
+Committing to a polynomial reduces to committing to a vector; proving an evaluation reduces to proving an inner product claim.

 Two ways to commit: This duality (coefficient form vs evaluation form) manifests directly in polynomial commitment schemes: